ToluME/README.md/README.md

 # Tolu's Notes
 ## Summary
-This repository contains all of the notes taken by https://github.com/ToluME for the https://www.lighthouselabs.ca Web Development Bootcamp.
+This repository contains all of the notes taken by [Tolu](https://github.com/ToluME) for the [Lighthouse Labs](https://www.lighthouselabs.ca) Web Development Bootcamp.